m8ttyB/miles/README.md

 Our kid - as of this writing, 8-years-old - is heavily into Minecraft.
 He asked that I set up a server for him and his friends.
 I looked at hosting options; there are many.
-I wanted to control cost as well as be a bit lazy and deal with the administrative hassles of administering a full Linux system.
+I wanted to control cost as well as be a bit lazy, not dealing with the administrative hassles of administering a full Linux system.
 Give me Docker or give me death!

 The Java edition of Minecraft was my first attempt at getting a working set up.
 I later realized I needed